-Here’s a table of feature comparison between Buffer, Hootsuite, and ContentStudio.
+Here’s a table of feature comparisons between Buffer, Hootsuite, and ContentStudio.

-Note: This table is last updated on 25th June 2019.
-Entries may be invalid as the current time you’re reading.
+Note: This table was last updated on 09th February 2021.
+Entries might be invalid at the current time you’re reading this Content Studio review.
 The comparison table will be updated soon.

 Final Words on ContentStudio Review

-I have used numerous of social media marketing tools.
-I bet you too have.
+I have used numerous social media marketing tools.
+I bet you, too, have.

-I never thought there is a complete all-in-one tool for social media marketing and content marketing up until I found ContentStudio.
+I never thought there was a complete all-in-one tool for social media marketing and content marketing until I found ContentStudio.

-I was blown away seeing features and simplicity of using ContentStudio.
+I was blown away by seeing the features and simplicity of using ContentStudio.

 ContentStudio can literally…

-Before ContentStudio, I have used dozens of social media marketing tools.
-But, I never pleased with any of them ever.
+Before ContentStudio, I used dozens of social media marketing tools.
+But, I was never pleased with any of them ever.

-But, Now, I could tell that I am happy with ContentStudio and what it can do for my business.
+But, Now, I can tell that I am happy with ContentStudio and what it can do for my business.
 It’s just the start.
-More lots of awesome features are to yet come such as…
+More awesome features are to yet come, such as…

 What’s your favorite feature in ContentStudio?
 Share your opinions through the comment form below.